Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Introduction

 \section{Introduction}

 In models where part of spacetime is compactified, the geometry of compact space affects the gauge symmetries of the model.
-Herein, we consider the Ho\v{r}ava-Witten $M$-theory\cite{horava1}, where the 11$^\text{th}$ dimension is compactified to an interval, $I$, and there are two ten-dimensional planes at the boundaries of $I$.
+Herein, we consider the Ho\v{r}ava-Witten $M$-theory\cite{rPHEW1,rBBS}, where the 11$^\text{th}$ dimension is compactified to an interval, $I$, and there are two ten-dimensional planes at the boundaries of $I$.
 It is convenient to identify $I=S^1/\ZZ_2$, acting as $\ZZ_2:\f\to-\f$, so that the boundary of $I$ consists of the fixed points of this $\ZZ_2$-action.
-On each one of these ten-dimensional spacetime planes, $(\IR^{1,9})_{\sss L,R}$, there is an independent copy (a principal vector bundle) of $E_8$ gauge fields.
-To produce considerably more realistic models with 4-dimensional spacetime, one may proceed as follows: \begin{enumerate}\itemsep=-3pt \item Impose twisted periodicity conditions on six of the ten dimensions of the boundary spacetime planes, passing from $\IR^6\subset(\IR^{1,9})_{\sss L,R}$ to $(T^6/\D)=((\IR^6/\L)/\D)$, where $\L$ is a suitable 6-dimensional lattice and $\D$ is a symmetry of $\L$.
+On each one of these ten-dimensional spacetime planes there is an independent copy of $E_8$ gauge fields (principal vector bundle).
+To produce considerably more realistic models with 4-dimensional spacetime, one may proceed as follows: \begin{enumerate}\itemsep=-3pt \item Impose twisted periodicity conditions on six of the ten dimensions of the boundary spacetime planes, passing $\IR^6\to(T^6/\D)=((\IR^6/\L)/\D)$, where $\L$ is a suitable 6-dimensional lattice and $\D$ is a symmetry of $\L$.
 We consider $\D=\ZZ_N$. \item Simultaneously embed the $\D$ action into the $E_8$ structure group of the gauge fields on each of the two boundary-spacetimes, the structure groups are broken to subgroups of $E_8$ that are invariant with respect to the $\D$-action. \end{enumerate} This is referred to as ``compactifying the Ho\v{r}ava-Witten $M$-theory on a $T^6/\D$ orbifold'', and $\D$ is the ``orbifold group.''
-Typically, $\D$ acts by rotations on the compact space coordinates, and at the same time by shifts in the $E_8$ root lattice.
+Typically, $\D$ acts by rotations on the compact space coordinates, and at the same time by shifts (translations) in the $E_8$ root lattice\cite{rKP-Anom,rHM-112}.

-In Ref.\cite{hubsch2}, we have constructed $\ZZ_7$-orbifold models in $M$-theory.
+In Ref.\cite{rAHZ7}, we have constructed $\ZZ_7$-orbifold models in $M$-theory.
 We used \textsl{Mathematica} to find the $\ZZ_7$-invariant subgroups of $E_8$.
-In this paper we present the details of the \textsl{Mathematica} computation codes and the procedure that we have used.
-This procedure may be used for higher order (iterated) orbifolds as well, and also in any situation where one needs to find the $\ZZ_N$-invariant subgroups of any of the semi-simple Lie group, where $\ZZ_N$ acts by shifts in the root lattice.
-Since each Lie group factorizes as a product of a semi-simple part and its abelian factors, the latter are then treated separately\cite{hubsch2}.
+In this paper we present the details of the \textsl{Mathematica} computation codes and the procedure that we have used in Ref.\cite{rAHZ7}.
+This procedure may be used, perhaps with minor adaptations, for higher order (iterated) orbifolds as well, and in situations where one needs to find the $\ZZ_N$-invariant subgroups of any of the semisimple Lie groups with $A_n,B_n,C_n,D_n,E_6,E_7$ and $E_8$ factors, where $\ZZ_N$ acts by shifts in the root lattice.